CodeDotJS/kote/README.md

  Usage: kote <command>

  Command:
-  -g, --goodreads        fetch quote of the day from goodread -b, --brainyquote      fetch quote of the day from brainyquotes -e, --eduro            quote of the day by eduro
+  -g, --goodreads        Quote of the Day : GoodReads -b, --brainyquote      Quote of the Day : BrainyQuotes -e, --eduro            Quote of the Day : Eduro

+ Extra :
-  -l, --love             romantic quote of the day
+  -l, --love             Quote of the Day : Love
-  -a, --art              art quote of the day
+  -a, --art              Quote of the Day : Art
-  -n, --nature           nature quote of the day
+  -n, --nature           Quote of the Day : Nature
-  -f, --funny            funny quote of the day
+  -f, --funny            Quote of the Day : Funny

  Kote:
   -h, --help             display help
-  -e, --extra            extra information
+  -s, --soruce           extra information
   -v, --version          display kote's version
 ```